TerriaJS/terriajs-indexer/README.md

 This generates an index in the given output directory.
 Check the `indexRoot.json` to see how the index is structured.

+### Configuration options

+- `idProperty: string`
+  - Required
+  - Name of the property to be used as the ID for indexing
+- `positionProperties: PositionProperties`
+  - Optional
+  - For each feature, we need to know its position so that we can zoom close to it when the user selects it from the search results.
+You can use `positionProperties` to specify the name of the properites to be used as the latitude, longitude or height of the feature.
+If not provided, we use the latitude, longitude & radius of the leaf tile containing the feature as its position.
+This works but, sometimes we wont be able to zoom close enough to the feature and the highlight will be difficult to spot.
+    - `latitude: string`
+      - Required
+      - Name of the property to be used as `lattiude` of the feature
+    - `longitude: string`
+      - Required
+      - Name of the property to be used as `longitude` of the feature
+    - `height: string`
+      - Optional
+      - Name of the property to be used as `height` of the feature
+  - `indexes: Record<string, IndexConfig>`
+    - Required
+    - An object with the property name as the key and an [index configuration](#index-configuration) as its value.
+Only the properties specified in this object will be indexed.

+### Index configuration

+The configuration for an individual properties index.

+- `type: string`
+  - Required
+  - The type of the index.

 ## Dumping 3d tiles properites as CSV

 You can also dump all the tileset properties as a CSV file.
 This might be useful for debugging.